yamatohimi/AttractingContributors/README.md

 - Australia for diving.
 - Italy to explore its history and cuisine.
 - IceIsland to see aurora.
 - Gartang Gali, Uttarakhand, India.
+- Machu Picchu